gvirtucio/gvirtucio.github.io/about.md

 permalink: /about/
 ---
 ![Greg Virtucio]({{ site.baseurl }}/assets/img/gv.jpg)
 Hi!
-I am Greg Virtucio.
-Some people know me as GV.
-I use gvirtucio as my social handle.
+I am **Greg Virtucio**.
+Some people know me as **GV**.
+I use **gvirtucio** as my social handle.

+##Photography##

 I am a [hobbyist / amateur photographer](http://gvpix.com), a web host and a systems analyst based in Antipolo, Philippines.

-I started with my photography hobby in 2012.
-I mostly shoot street, candid, landscape, cityscape or whatever I feel like capturing.
+I started with my photography hobby in 2008, with the Sony Ericsson K800.
+I really loved that phone, and it had an awesome camera.

-My very first camera was the Sony Nex-5R with the 16-50mm kit lens.
+My very first "real" camera was the *Sony Nex-5R* with the 16-50mm kit lens.
 I then bought a Canon FD 50mm 1.4 SSC, and I simply fell in love with it.
 This started my craving for manual lenses.

-Manual lenses I had:
+Manual lenses I have:

 - Canon FD 50mm f1.4 SSC
 - Canon FD 85mm f1.2L